kvarak/dnd/docs/_Folk/aasimar.md

     <hr class="dividerinfolk">

 - ### Barbarian
-    If you are a Aasimar barbarian, you may add your rage damage whenever Radiant soul or Necrotic shroud deals damage to a celestial, fiend or undead.
+    As an Aasimar barbarian, you may add your rage damage whenever Radiant soul or Necrotic shroud deals damage to a celestial, fiend or undead.

     <hr class="dividerinfolk">